 To open an Account, complete an Enrollment Form online or complete and mail a paper Enrollment Form to the Program Manager.
-Account Owners must (i) be a U.S. citizen or resident alien; (ii) have a Social Security number or tax identification number; and (iii) have a valid permanent street address in the U.S. or a U.S. territory.
+Account Owners must (i) be a U.S. citizen or resident alien; (ii) have a Social Security number or tax identification number; and (iii) have a valid permanent street address in the U.S. or a U.S. territory or a U.S. military base address.
 By signing the Enrollment Form, the Account Owner irrevocably consents and agrees that the Account is subject to the terms and conditions of the Participation Agreement, which incorporates by reference the Plan Disclosure Booklet.
-To fund the Account, see Contributing to the Account.
+To fund the Account, see Contributing to the Account, page 25.